Composite bow: Laths stiffening the grip

 A new bow type, in which bone reinforcements cover the handle of the bow as well as the tips, may have developed in Central Asia during the 3rd to 2nd century BCE, with earliest finds from the area of Lake Baikal.
 Fittings from this type of bow appear right across Asia from Korea to the Crimea.
 Such bows with reinforcement of both grip and siyahs have been called “Hun,” "Hunnic", or “Hsiung-nu” composite bows.
 Huns did use such bows, but so did many other peoples; Rausing termed this type the 'Qum-Darya Bow' from the Han Chinese-type site at the frontier post of Loulan, at the mouth of the Qum Darya river, dated by analogy between c.
 1st century BCE and the 3rd century CE.

 With the arrival of the Huns, this tradition of bows with stiffened grips came to Europe.
 "Alanic graves in the Volga region dating to the 3rd to 4th century CE signal the adoption of the Qum-Darya type by Sarmatian peoples from Hunnic groups advancing from the East.
 In general, Hunnic/Qum-Darya bows had two pairs of ear laths identical in every respect to those found on Roman limes sites.
 The ear laths show only a greater proportion of longer laths (like those of Roman examples from Bar Hill and London).
 More distinctively, the grip of the bow was stiffened by three laths.
 On the sides were glued a pair of trapezoidal laths with their longest edges towards the back.
 On the belly was glued a third lath, varying in shape but often narrow with parallel sides and splayed ends.
 Therefore, each bow possessed seven grip and ear laths, compared with none on the Scythian and Sarmatian bows and four (ear) laths on the Yrzi bow."

 Such bows were often asymmetric, with lower limbs shorter than the upper.

 The Huns and their successors greatly impressed their neighbours with their archery.
 Germanic tribes transmitted their respect orally for a millennium: in the Scandinavian Hervarar saga, the Geatish king Gizur taunts the Huns and says, "Eigi gera Húnar oss felmtraða né hornbogar yðrir."
-(We fear neither the Huns nor their hornbows.)
+(We fear neither the Huns nor their horn bows.)
 The Romans, as described in the Strategikon, Procopius's histories, and other works, changed the entire emphasis of their army from heavy infantry to cavalry, many of them armed with bows.
 Maurikios's Strategikon describes the Byzantine cavalry as bow-armed cursores and lance-armed defensores.